Secure authentication is essential to keeping your users safe. This means dealing with passwords safely.

 Integrating third-party authentication into your site will make sign-up seamless for your users, and completely remove a possible attack vector on your site.
 Modern authentication systems have detailed developer documentation, and SDKs for a variety of programming languages.

 Ensure Password Complexity

-Make sure passwords have a minimum length, and if you site deals with sensitive data, consider enforcing password complexity rules.
+Make sure passwords have a minimum length, and if your site deals with sensitive data, consider enforcing password complexity rules.
 This typically means requiring mixed-case letters, and requiring one or more numeric or symbol characters.
-You might also have a blacklist of “obvious” passwords, or ban passwords with too many repeating symbols.
+You might also have a blocklist of “obvious” passwords, or ban passwords with too many repeating symbols.

 Allow Password Resets via Email

 The most secure way of implementing password resets is to allow users to send themselves reset links in email.
 Make sure reset links time out.

 If a user is already logged in and is resetting their password, have them confirm their previous password.
 This will protect your users if they leave themselves logged in to public computers.